Okipa/laravel-stuck-jobs-notifier/docs/upgrade-guides/from-v1-to-v2.md

 This allows you to avoid useless dependencies installation if you do not want to send Slack and webhook notifications.

-In the opposite, if you intend to send Slack or webhook notifications, install the related dependencies by following the [installation](../../README.md#installation) instructions.
+In the opposite, if you intend to send Slack and/or webhook notifications, install the required dependencies by following the [installation](../../README.md#installation) instructions.

 ## See all changes